Skip to main content

 • Unmarried son or daughter

-Required Documentation for Bringing Sons and Daughters to the United States
+Required Documentation for Bringing Your Child to the United States

-To bring sons and daughters to the United States, you should show the following documents to the USCIS:
+To bring your children to the United States, you must show the following documents to USCIS:

 • Petition for Alien Relative (Form I-130)

-• Evidence of your U.S. citizenship.
-Your U.S. passport, consular report of birth abroad, a copy of your naturalization certificate, or your citizenship certificate.
+• For U.S. citizens, evidence of your U.S. citizenship.
+This could be your U.S. passport, consular report of birth abroad, a copy of your naturalization certificate, or your citizenship certificate.

-• For permanent residents, show your status with a copy of your green card or your foreign passport showing a stamp of your permanent residence.
+• For permanent residents, your status with a copy of your green card or your foreign passport showing a stamp of your permanent residence

 Required Documentation for Bringing a Spouse to the United States